Kern County Scottish Society presents........19th Annual Scottish Games & Gathering.

 Mark your calendar & stay tuned!
 Event schedules and more info coming soon!

-Mayor Hall is our chieftain of the day for the Games!
+Mayor Harvey L. Hall is our chieftain of the day for the Games!

-Here's a look at last year's event, this event gets bigger and better every year!
-Thank you so much for making 2013 Games & Gathering such an amazing event!
-You all Got Yer Plaid On and Joined Us!
-It was a day of great fun, a day of tradition.
+Come on out and Get Yer Plaid On!
+This event gets bigger and better every year!
+This is a day of great fun, a day of tradition.
 A day that had something for everyone, Scottish or not.
 If you've never experienced the Games, come and see what brings people back year after year.
 It's a fun packed day that is filled with things to do: Scottish heavy athletics, genealogy, clans and family history, live music on multiple stages, sheepdog herding demos, dance shows, a large area just for children, a petting zoo and a multitude of really great food and merchandise vendors.

 Games General Admission $16